 Andrew Canter MBHI, Co-Founder, Editor-In-Chief, MrWatchMaster

 Andrew is the Co-Founder and Editor-In-Chief of MrWatchMaster and a hugely passionate horologist and collector of watches and clocks.
 His fascination with watches started at an early age and purchased his first watch when still at school.
-He is a member of the Alliance of British Watch & Clock Makers, British Horological Institute (BHI), Antiquarian Horological Society (AHS), National Association of Watch and Clock Collectors (NAWCC), Horological Society of New York and RedBar Group.
+He is a member of the British Horological Institute (BHI), Alliance of British Watch & Clock Makers, The British Watch & Clock Makers Guild, Antiquarian Horological Society (AHS), National Association of Watch and Clock Collectors (NAWCC), Horological Society of New York and RedBar Group.

-He is also a Liveryman in the Worshipful Company of Clockmakers and has been awarded the Freedom of the City of London.
-Through his connections in the watch industry, Andrew has had the privilege of meeting world renowned watchmakers, passionate collectors and horologists with fascinating stories to tell.
+He is also a Liveryman and Court member of the Worshipful Company of Clockmakers.
+He is also the Outreach & Learning Coordinator for the Company, and has been awarded the Freedom of the City of London.
+Through his connections in the watch industry, he has had the privilege of meeting world renowned watchmakers, passionate collectors and horologists with fascinating stories to tell.

 He has been in the presence of some of the world’s most important timepieces including the legendary ‘Graves Watch’ (below), the stunning Patek Philippe ‘Grandmaster Chime’, Captain James Cook’s ‘Arnold Chronometer’ and other fine examples by some of the greatest watchmakers including Thomas Tompion, Abraham-Louis Breguet, John Harrison, Thomas Mudge and George Daniels.

 Andrew is amongst the leading practitioners in branded content and has thirty years experience working with brands advising them on their marketing communications strategies.

-He is also Global CEO of the BCMA (Branded Content Marketing Association) which is the leading global member association for branded content practitioners, promoting best practice, sharing knowledge and growing the branded content industry.
+He is also Global Chairman of the BCMA (Branded Content Marketing Association), the leading global member association for branded content practitioners, promoting best practice, sharing knowledge and growing the branded content industry.

-He co-authored the academic study, Defining Branded Content For The Digital Age and authored several other publications, including Fifteen Years, A Branded Content Story, bringing together 60 leading industry experts.
+He co-authored the academic study, Defining Branded Content For The Digital Age and authored several other publications, including Fifteen Years, A Branded Content Story, and Twenty Years, Another Branded Content Story, bringing together leading industry experts.

 Greg Turzynski, Co-Founder, MrWatchMaster